Dahomey: Military

 The military of the Kingdom of Dahomey was divided into two units: the right and the left.
 The right was controlled by the migan and the left was controlled by the mehu.
 At least by the time of Agaja, the kingdom had developed a standing army that remained encamped wherever the king was.
 Soldiers in the army were recruited as young as seven or eight years old, initially serving as shield carriers for regular soldiers.
 After years of apprenticeship and military experience, they were allowed to join the army as regular soldiers.
 To further incentivize the soldiers, each soldier received bonuses paid in cowry shells for each enemy they killed or captured in battle.
 This combination of lifelong military experience and monetary incentives resulted in a cohesive, well-disciplined military.
 One European said Agaja's standing army consisted of "elite troops, brave and well-disciplined, led by a prince full of valor and prudence, supported by a staff of experienced officers".
 The army consisted of 15,000 personnel which was divided into right, left, center and reserve; and in each of these was further divided into companies and platoons.

 In addition to being well trained, the Dahomey army under Agaja was also very well armed.
 The Dahomey army favored imported European weapons as opposed to traditional weapons.
 For example, they used European flintlock muskets in long-range combat and imported steel swords and cutlasses in close combat.
 The Dahomey army also possessed twenty-five cannons.
 By the late 19th century, Dahomey had a large arsenal of weapons.
 These included the Chassepot Dreyse, Mauser, Snider Enfield, Wanzel, Werndl, Peabody action, Winchester, Spencer, Albini, Robert Jones carbine, French musketoon 1882 and the Mitrailleuse Reffye 1867.
-Along with firearms, Dahomey emplyed mortars.
+Along with firearms, Dahomey employed mortars.

 When going into battle, the king would take a secondary position to the field commander with the reason given that if any spirit were to punish the commander for decisions it should not be the king.
 Dahomey units were drilled constantly.
 They fired on command, employed countermarch, and formed extended lines from deep columns.
 Tactics such as covering fire, frontal attacks and flanking movements were used in the warfare of Dahomey.
 The Dahomey Amazons, a unit of all-female soldiers, is one of the most unusual aspects of the military of the kingdom.
 Unlike other regional powers, the military of Dahomey did not have a significant cavalry (like the Oyo empire) or naval power (which prevented expansion along the coast).
 From the 18th century, the state could obtain naval support from Ardra where they had created a subordinate dynasty after conquering the state in the early 18th century.
 Dahomey enlisted the services of Ardra's navy against the Epe in 1778 and Badagry in 1783.